dlivingston866/git_class_test/README.md

 D over
 ### purpose

-the purp[ose of this repository id to learn hw to use git hub]
+The purpose of this repository id to learn how to use git hub.